What is the pre-engineering program?

 What course load should a pre-engineering student take per semester?

 The number of credit hours that a student should take each semester is based on their own personal circumstances, including the number of hours per week they work and family obligations.
 In general, for science and engineering classes, it should be assumed that a student will spend 3-4 hours/credit hour/week in class, studying, and solving homework problems.
 For example, if a student takes 12 credit hours, that is the equivalent of 36 to 48 hours/week.
 Therefore, for this example it would not be recommended for the student to work more than half time.
 A student who is working full time should limit their course load to one or two classes per semester.

 Regarding specific courses students might select, there are courses spread across several departments which can be useful for pre-engineering students.
 For a list of recommended pre-engineering courses students can take while at UM, please refer to the following:

-If planning to transfer to Montana Tech, see this Course List.
+If planning to transfer to Montana Tech, see Pre-Engineering Courses: Transfer to MT Tech.

-If planning to transfer to Montana State, see this Course List.
+If planning to transfer to Montana State, see Pre-Engineering Courses: Transfer to MSU.